justin13601/ACES/docs/source/index.md

 ACES is a library designed for the automatic extraction of cohorts from event stream time series datasets.

-Check out {doc}`/usage` for further information and installation instructions.
+Check out the {doc}`/usage` for installation instructions and further information on how to extract cohorts!

 ______________________________________________________________________